guiquintelas/fake-less-front/README.md

-# pet-system-js
+# Fake Less

-Fakeless is a social network trying to solve the fake news problem with collective voting.
+Fake less is a social network trying to solve the fake news problem with collective voting.

 # Technologies
   - Typescript